 One important consideration for couples participating in genetic testing is the availability of specialized genetic counseling.
 Counseling ensures that the patients have an appropriate understanding of the results and possible outcomes.

 Counseling is not always provided with genetic testing and can be an additional cost.
 Insurance and testing facilities vary in pricing and what may or may not be covered.

 Egg and sperm donor genetic testing

-Although it is not mandatory, Servy Massey Fertility Institute’s affiliated egg banks request genetic testing before donations.
+Although it is not mandatory, Servy Institute of Reproductive Endocrinology’s (S.I.R.E.) affiliated egg banks request genetic testing before donations.
 Male partners are also encouraged to check their own risks with an advanced carrier screening before egg donation and IVF.
 Any couples considering IVF should be encouraged to undergo genetic testing regardless of risk factors and family history, as seeking out fertility assistance already classifies them in a higher risk population.